 Seaboard's tax returns are regularly audited by federal, state and foreign tax authorities, which may result in material adjustments.
 Seaboard's U.S. federal income tax years are closed through 2011.
-Seaboard has been notified of the IRS' intent to examine its 2013 U.S. income tax return.
+Seaboard's 2013 U.S. income tax return is currently under Internal Revenue Service examination.
 There have not been any material changes in unrecognized income tax benefits since December 31, 2015.
-Interest and penalties related to unrecognized tax benefits were not material for the three months ended April 2, 2016.
+Interest and penalties related to unrecognized tax benefits were not material for the six months ended July 2, 2016.